uvarc/rc-website/content/service/collaboration.md

 +++

-The SOMRC is available for collaborative work with researchers, faculty, and students.
+The RC is available for collaborative work with researchers, faculty, and students.
 These may include:

 * Code and package development, such as R and Python packages, Matlab toolboxes, pipelines, or containers.
 * Open source initiatives.